DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-help-users-know-when-a-candidate-has-been-transferred-to-another-provider.md

 Users at the new provider can see everything except:

 - interviews that were arranged with the old provider
-- notes made when the coursethe old provider made
+- notes made when the course was with the old provider
 - events relating to a course at the old provider

 See details of exactly what users at the new provider can see: